walker84837/kitlang-rs/CONTRIBUTING.md

 3. When is it appropriate to follow up?
    I check my GitHub inbox fairly often in my free time.
 If by the day after you haven't heard from me, feel free to ping me.

+4. Do you need to know about compilers to contribute?
+   Not at all.
+I also appreciate contributions that aren't just about compiler work: it can be writing error messages, or adding example Kit programs.
+You name it!